yamanimurillo/aspiration-take-home-test/README.md

 Bonus:
 App its deployed on Heroku, you can access from your PC/MAC or your mobile device ;) Just click on: https://aspiration-take-home.herokuapp.com/

+## Future Improvements Proposal

+1. Add state management, possibly with Redux or ContextAPI.
+2. Add selectors with Reselect.